wangshan/draft-wang-ppm-differential-privacy/draft-wang-ppm-differential-privacy.md

 ## Differential privacy levels {#levels}

+> KT: I think we should distinguish between the randomizer and the DP guarantee.
+> So I have attempted to use Client randomizer and Aggregator randomizer to
+> describe the noise addition by those two, and Local DP and Aggregator DP to
+> refer to the privacy guarantee.
+The distinction is important because Client
+> randomizer + aggregate gives an aggregator DP guarantee.

-Ther are two levels of privacy protection: local differential privacy (local DP) and aggregator differential privacy (aggregator DP).
+There are two levels of privacy protection: local differential privacy (local DP) and aggregator differential privacy (aggregator DP).

 > OPEN ISSUE: or call it secure aggregator dp, or central dp.